 The Rentokil Heat Pod is one such method, whereby a portable heat delivery system can treat insect infested items in situ in a quick and efficient way.
 The Heat Pod, which is made from lightweight, thermally insulated materials, is heated to between 54 and 60 °C and kills all life stages of the bed bug – from adult to larvae – hidden away in both furniture and clothing.
 Any bed bug treatment plan should also be based on the cube approach, which includes treatment to an infested room and inspection of surrounding rooms - above, below and alongside, and treatment of those rooms as well, if required.

 Of course, to be completely effective, any pest control plan should be customised for the business.
-Every business is different, which is why Rentokil offers a free survey to fully understand each customer’s unique requirements before quoting.
-Download our bedbug prevention checklist and keep the bugs away.
+Your reputation can take a lifetime to build, but just one report of bed bugs to ruin it - every business is different, which is why Rentokil offers a free risk assessment survey to fully understand each customer’s unique requirements before quoting.

 Looking for more great articles like this?
 Subscribe to deBugged and get our latest articles delivered to your inbox once a month.